FIND 52 THOUSAND 2018: THE ROAD TO READING NATIONAL RELAY SAINT LUCIA July 2 – 6, 2018.

 In St. Lucia, over 1,000 school children ran a relay of 198k and completed the first-ever circuit of their nation on foot.
-The bid was to show the world how stories carry readers – and nations – to new, unimaginable heights.
-That no one in St. Lucia had ever run the whole country – much less a cohort of kids – proves what filmmaker George Lucas once said about having a vision: “You can’t do it unless you can imagine it.”
+The successful bid showed the world how stories carry readers – and nations – to new, unimaginable heights.
+That no one – much less a cohort of kids – had ever run all of St. Lucia proves what filmmaker George Lucas says about having a goal: “You can’t do it unless you can imagine it.”

 Richard Clewes and Sonya White of OneWorld Schoolhouse Foundation (OWSH) organized an international team of volunteers, including two former Olympic athletes from St. Lucia, to led teams of ten students.
 Despite 40 degree heat and frequent downpours, runners covered every quarter of a small but hilly nation in five days.